Welcome to the Philosophy Department!

 “What does it mean to be human?”
 “What responsibilities do humans have to the natural world?”
 “What is the best way to live a good life?”
 “What is justice?”
 “Can judgments of value be rationally supported or are they just a matter of taste or social convention? “ “Is there anything in the world that is stable and reliable?
 Or does everything change?”
 “Does the past still exist?”
 “What is the difference between justified knowledge and mere opinion?”
 “If all our actions are caused by prior circumstances, what happens to free will?”
 “Can computers think?”
 “If we met aliens for the first time, how would we decipher their language?”
 “If there were no laws and no government, would this lead to chaos or to utopia?”
 “With so many competing opinions, how can we know which, if any, are true?”

-But, more than a subject area, Philosophy is an activity - a way of life - that aims at sound thinking and good living as its goals.
-To study philosophy is to think deeply and critically about life’s fundamental questions, and to come up with theories of our own: theories, inspired by creative thought, and backed up with good reasoning.
+But, more than a subject area, philosophy is an activity - a way of life - that aims at sound thinking and responsible living as its goals.
+To study philosophy is to think deeply and critically about the questions and problems that impact our lives, personally and collectively, and to develop our own philosophical solutions: theories inspired by a creative imagination and supported by good reasoning.

 The value of Philosophy

-The value of a philosophical education lies first and foremost in its subject matter: we study in depth the theories of some of the greatest thinkers in the world who have attempted to solve the mysteries that arise when we contemplate the nature of existence, the meaning of human life, and the values by which we live.
-But the value of a philosophical education goes far beyond, and prepares our students for a successful life beyond the campus.
-We train our students to think deeply and imaginatively, to solve problems logically, to argue respectfully and persuasively, and to write rigorous arguments that meet the highest standards of reasoning.
-These are skills that are invaluable in every aspect of life, and that are beneficial in every career.
+The value of a philosophical education lies first and foremost in its subject matter: we study in depth the views and arguments of influential thinkers across time and place, thinkers who have shaped society, transformed culture, or enhanced our way of life.
+But the value of a philosophical education goes far beyond the classroom -- philosophy prepares students for meaningful and productive lives beyond campus.
+At Muhlenberg, we train our students to solve problems logically, to develop ideas collaboratively, to argue respectfully and persuasively, to write with depth and clarity, and to produce arguments that meet the highest standards of reasoning.
+These skills are invaluable in everyday life and beneficial in nearly every career.
 In fact, contrary to popular belief, independent statistics show that philosophy majors are among the most successful after leaving college.